facebook/docusaurus/website/docs/api/plugins/plugin-content-docs.md

         /**
          * Base url to edit your site.
-         * Docusaurus will compute the final editUrl with "editUrl + relativeDocPath" */
+         * Docusaurus will compute the final editUrl with "editUrl + relativeDocPath"
+         * Omitting this variable entirely will disable edit links.
+         */
         editUrl: 'https://github.com/facebook/docusaurus/edit/master/website/',
         /**